Preschool/ Kindergarten Teacher | Ms. Maya Weil

 “The greatest thing that I have realized in teaching children is that it is a great privilege to be chosen by my students to guide and nurture them in this world.
 This privilege is accompanied by a great responsibility to carry on a noble duty, a duty to guide children to discover themselves with freedom.
 This reminds me to carry with a deep sense of reverence for each child I face.”

-5th/6th Grade Teacher | Mr. Bret Schacht
+6th/7th/8th Grades Teacher | Mr. Bret Schacht

 Since 2006, Bret Schacht has enjoyed teaching the grades students at PMWS.
 He was inspired by the spiritual world-view and vision of Rudolf Steiner he found in researching biodynamics while working on an organic CSA.
 All that he wished to learn he found in the Waldorf school curriculum, created out of Steiner’s philosophical principles.
 One principle states that teachers are to form the curriculum from observing the children in front of us.
 He found a proclivity and immense joy for this teaching English in South Korea.
 Upon return to the United States, he earned his Master's in Education and Waldorf Teaching Certificate.
 Again, he struck out overseas to teach at an internship in Christchurch Waldorf School in New Zealand.
 This rich experience at a fully developed lower and high school helped him step into a grades position at White Mountain Waldorf School in New Hampshire and then his current position at Prairie Moon Waldorf School.

-Grades Handwork Teacher | Ms. Raven Harper
+Grades Handwork and 1st Grade Assistant Teacher | Ms. Raven Harper

 A member of PMWS since 2010, Ms. Harper enjoys teaching and learning from the children as she guides them to use their hands to create beautiful work.
 She received her Bachelor’s of Fine Art in Textile Design from The University of Kansas and completed Prairie Moon Teacher Preparation with Robin Bacchus in the summers of 2012–2014.
 She enjoys doing all handwork media and taking walks with her husband and dog.

 "Prairie Moon Waldorf School is a welcoming, rich community where loving, beautiful families come to grow, learn and share.
 In the years that I have been teaching here I have grown so much in my inner life and I've seen amazing growth in all the children that I have taught.
 We as teachers really care and really love; we see a need and we want meet it.
 I am so thankful that I found

 Grades Woodwork Teacher | Mr. Brian Langham